seldonian-framework/Tutorials/_tutorials/gridworld_RL_tutorial.md

 <p>
     For generality, the toolkit does not require there to be just one current policy.
 Instead, the available data could have been generated by several different (past) policies.
 However, the default Seldonian RL algorithms in the toolkit require some knowledge about what the past policies were.
 Specifically, they require each action $A_t$ in the historical data to also come with the probability that the behavior policy (the policy that selected the action) would select that action: $\pi_b(O_t,A_t)$.
 Hence, we amend the definition of a history $H$ to include this information:
     $$ H = (O_0, A_0, \pi_b(O_0,A_0), R_0, O_1, A_1, \pi_b(O_1,A_1) R_1, \dotsc).$$
-    Notice that in this batch setting, Seldonian RL algorithms can be used to improve upon current and past policies.
-However, they can't be used to construct the first policy for an application.
+    <b>Notice that in this batch setting, Seldonian RL algorithms can be used to improve upon current and past policies.
+However, they can't be used to construct the first policy for an application. </b>
 </p>
 </div>

 <div class="container p-3 my-2 border" style="background-color: #f3f4fc;">
 <h3 id="env_and_policy"> Define the environment and policy </h3>
 <p>
 The first steps in setting up an RL Seldonian algorithm are to select an environment of interest and then to specify the policy parameterization the agent should use.
 That is, how does $\theta$ change the policy $\pi_\theta$?
-For example, when using a neural network, this corresponds to determining the network architecture and how the network's outputs specify the probability of each possible action.
+For example, when using a neural network as the policy, this corresponds to determining the network architecture and how the network's outputs specify the probability of each possible action.
 </p>

 <h5 id="environment"> Defining the environment </h5>